Snedashkovsky/cybergift/README.md

 ## Understanding Devils

-We inlcude top 10 cetnralized exchanges to the gift because we want to understand their behavour better.
+We included the top 10 centralized exchanges to the gift because we want to better understand their behavior.

 <table style="text-align: left">
     <thead style="text-align: center">